apache/incubator-weex-ui/docs/faq.md

     ]
   }
  ```
+#### Does Weex Ui support the horizontal screen ？
+- I'm sorry,Now Weex doesn't support horizontal screen, so Weex Ui doesn't have any horizontal screen mode yet.
+When Weex supports it, it will follow immediately.

 ----
 More questions can be found from the [issue list](https://github.com/alibaba/weex-ui/issues?utf8=%E2%9C%93&q=), If you find a new bug, Just file a  [issue](https://github.com/alibaba/weex-ui/issues/new).